 Verses 2-5 Paul goes deeper, living together in the church is only possible if one builds each other up, helps each other and there is mutual love and patience.
 Keeping track of the church is in danger: individualistic self-glorification.
 People consider themselves better than others, and with that high quality spiritual life they have the right to correct the lesser brother or sister.
 The apostle rejects this act.
 If there is real dignity or prestige, if there are things in which one is superior to the other, then one must tolerate each other.
 And so the law of Christ is fulfilled, in all humility one considers the other more excellent than himself.
 That is the commandment of love.
 That attitude lived with Jesus as a servant.

-Everyone tests if he or she can stand the test of Jesus on a daily basis or whether people stumble in the comparison with Jesus.
+Everyone tests if he or she can stand the test of Jesus on a daily basis or whether he or she falls short in the love and acts of Jesus in his or her daily life.
 Everyone has received his or her own place in the body of Christ and his or her own gift of the Spirit.
 The one is no more than the other.
 It is the work of Jesus and of the Holy Spirit.
 The sinful person has nothing to regard himself as more excellent than the other.
 Everyone will have to give an account to God.

 Verses 6-8 Jesus set the rule that the Sermoners of the gospel live, Mat.
 10: 715.
 The church members are responsible for the costs of the church, including the church building, energy, water, maintenance and salary of pastor and evangelism.
 The message of the gospel and teaching must be brought thoroughly and in order.
 Money and property must come from the church members.
 The apostle takes this matter high: GOD IS NOT TO BE MOCKED!
 If a congregation does show spiritual gifts (such as speaking in tongues) and knows how to reprimand others, but fails in the material gifts, then people mock at God!
 That is devious deception.
 The work of the devil through permanent lack of money.
 However, God is serious about the maintenance of evangelism and the churches.